Do Yoga and Meditation Reduce Health-Care Utilization? What Studies Say

 Unfortunately, with few exceptions, the American health insurance industry lags behind much of the modern world in their willingness to pay for complementary forms of care.
 This in spite of the fact that a 2012 National Health Statistics Report that showed that well over 10 percent of Americans regularly engage in mind-body practices like yoga, meditation, tai chi and qigong within the past year to decrease stress and increase health and well-being.

-Data from this medical utilization study offer resounding evidence that health insurance companies, systems and providers would better serve patients’ health and financial well-being by including mind-body therapies as standard forms of care.
-As the authors of this study state, “The focus in healthcare is shifting from high utilization of specialized care for the treatment of late-stage disease to an emphasis on patient-centered approaches and coordinated care teams that promote wellness, support self-care, provide preventive care and effective disease management … Our results indicate that mind-body interventions, such as 3RP, can reduce individual disease burden as well as the utilization of healthcare resources and are well suited to the changing healthcare environment.”
+Data from medical utilization studies offer resounding evidence that health insurance companies, systems and providers would better serve patients’ health and financial well-being by including mind-body therapies as standard forms of care.
+As the authors of the PLOS study state, “The focus in healthcare is shifting from high utilization of specialized care for the treatment of late-stage disease to an emphasis on patient-centered approaches and coordinated care teams that promote wellness, support self-care, provide preventive care and effective disease management … Our results indicate that mind-body interventions, such as 3RP, can reduce individual disease burden as well as the utilization of healthcare resources and are well suited to the changing healthcare environment.”

 This sounds like a win-win scenario for both patients and the systems that serve them!